VitalyVorobyev/chess-rs/book/src/part-01-orientation.md

 - On `chess-corners`:
   - `image` (default) – enable `image::GrayImage` integration and the image-based helpers.
-  - `rayon` – forward `rayon` to the core and enable parallel pyramid downsampling.
+  - `rayon` – forward `rayon` to the core and parallelize multiscale refinement.
+Combine with `par_pyramid` to parallelize pyramid downsampling.
-  - `simd` – forward `simd` to the core and enable SIMD downsampling.
+  - `simd` – forward `simd` to the core and enable SIMD on the response path (nightly).
+Combine with `par_pyramid` for SIMD downsampling.
+  - `par_pyramid` – opt-in gate for SIMD/`rayon` acceleration inside the pyramid builder.
   - `tracing` – enable tracing in the core and multiscale layers.
   - `cli` – build the `chess-corners` binary.